-The article describes some of the TLS/SSL handshake issues and how to debug it in Integration Server.
+The article describes some of the TLS/SSL handshake issues and how to debug them in webMethods Integration Server.

 Product: Integration Server